-At the University of Arkansas, the Sam M. Walton College of Business Career Development Center's mission is to teach students lifelong skills.
+At the University of Arkansas, Walton Career Services' mission is to teach students lifelong skills.
 The foundation of this mission is built on educating students in areas of career research, personal skills assessment, and identification of both internship and full-time employment opportunities.
 Our goal is to provide students with a comprehensive program, encouraging them to understand the complexity of their educational pursuits as they relate to their future.
-It is important to know that The Career Center does not actually "place" students in jobs - that would be a short-term solution.
+It is important to know that Walton Career Services does not actually "place" students in jobs - that would be a short-term solution.
 Our goal is to provide students with the tools necessary for them to feel confident and engaged in their lifelong career development.
-Please ask your student to visit our career advising page and review the many resources the Career Center offers.
+Please ask your student to visit our career advising page and review the many resources Walton Career Services offers.

 Tips and Articles from NACE